Learn about new apple varieties that have been created by crossing a Honeycrisp apple with another variety of apple.

 Pazazz and Hunnyz don't wow me at all.
 They are average in flavor to bland.
 If you can find other options at the store on the list, you would be better with them.

 I know for a fact there are other ones out there that I have yet to try and I am looking out to get a hold of them.
-The first three on the list were developed by the Midwest Apple Improvement Association (MAIA) and the last 2 were developed by the University of Minnesota which are the ones that developed the Honeycrisp itself.
-Both of these groups are leading the way for newly developed apple varieties.
+The first three on the list were developed by the Midwest Apple Improvement Association (MAIA) and the next 2 were developed by the University of Minnesota which are the ones that developed the Honeycrisp itself.
+And the last one was developed by Washington State University, famous for the Cosmic Crisp.

 Last fall I did an interview with MAIA and we talked about how these new apple varieties are developed.